-|Student Type:||Undergraduate students only||Advisor:||Visit: www.uky.edu/educationabroad/contact/contact_advisor.html|
+|Student Type:||Undergraduate students only||Advisor:||Visit: http://www.uky.edu/international/the_team|

 |UK Travel Medical Insurance:||Provided by program partner|

-- PRIOR to participating in this program, students must complete an Academic Approval Form (AAF).
-The AAF indicates how the courses will be used, or course equivalency, once they are transferred back to UK.
-Instructions on how to complete the AAF are included in the application materials.
+- PRIOR to participating on this program, students must complete an Academic Approval Form (AAF).
+The AAF indicates how the course will be used, or course equivalency, once they are transferred back to UK.
+Instructions on how to complete the AAF are included in application materials.
+Students will enroll in

-- Upon completion of the term abroad, the transcript should be sent to the Education Abroad at UK office.
-Once received, the Education Abroad staff will coordinate the transfer of credits to UK.
+- Upon completion of the term abroad, the transcript should be sent to the UK Education Abroad office.
+Once received, Education Abroad staff will facilitate the transfer of credits to UK.

 - All students will be enrolled in ISP 599: Study Abroad (1 credit hour) at UK during their term abroad.

 Scholarships & Financial Aid

-- Students are strongly encouraged to explore all funding opportunities for programs abroad.
-There are numerous opportunities available based on the area of study, program type, length, and country of destination.
+Students are strongly encouraged to explore multiple funding opportunities for programs abroad.
+There are numerous opportunities available based on area of study, program type, length and country of destination.
 Smaller scholarships can often be "stacked" together to help fund education abroad.

 - Usually, financial aid (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
-Students who qualify for financial aid should consult with their UK Financial Aid counselor as soon as possible to apply for funding.
+Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.

-- The Education Abroad at UK Scholarship - The campus-wide Selection Committee awards need-based scholarships to UK students in the amounts of $750, $1,000 and $1,500.
-The deadline for application materials is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.
+- UK Education Abroad Scholarship - a campus wide selection committee awards needs-based scholarships to UK students in amounts of $750, $1,000 & $1,500.
+The deadline to apply is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.

-- Costs and cancellation policies vary by program, so it is important to review this information very carefully.
-For more information on program costs, please see the "Fees and Policies" information page (the link is in the program header at the top of this website.
+Costs and cancellation policies vary by program.
+Please see the "Program Cost and Budget" information page (the link is in the program header at the top of this website.
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

 Passport & Visa Requirements

-- Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The UK Wildcat ID Center, in the UK Student Center, accepts U.S. Passport applications.
-For more information about U.S. Passport applications please visit the U.S. Department of State website.
+Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The Wildcat Passport Acceptance Facility in the UK Student Center, accepts U.S. passport applications.
+For more information about U.S. passport applications, please visit the U.S. Department of State website.

 For More Information

-For additional information about this program, please contact:
+For additional information about the program, please contact:

 EA Peer Ambassadors, Education Abroad Resource Center, 315 Bradley Hall - Walk ins are welcome Monday-Friday 9am - 5pm

 EA Advisors assist students according to academic major.
-To find your EA Advisor, visit the EA Contact website.
+To find your EA Advisor visit EA Contact Us